Riashat/meta-active-learning/README.md

-# combining_bayesian_al_ssl
+# Meta-Learning Bayesian Active Learning Algorithms
-Combining Bayesian Active Learning with Semi-Supervised Learning
+Using Bandits to learn a policy to select acquisition functions

 ## Requirements
 Python 3.5.2